 It’s “Give Props” week here at The Producers Perspective.
 Yesterday, Hair, and today, Bethany Joy Galeotti, the girl who got The Notebook.

 And I write this blog to remind myself that no matter how difficult things may seem, it never hurts to ask the question.
-The irony is that it took me the same amount of time to come up with a reason why I couldn’t get the rights to The Notebook, as it would have to call someone and actually ask for the rights to The Notebook!
+The irony is that it took me the same amount of time to come up with a reason why I couldn’t get the rights to The Notebook as it would have to call someone and actually ask for the rights!

 Now I gotta go.
 There’s a 1-800-FLOWERS site with my name on it.
 I gotta send a big bouquet of flowers to a friend that is going to be pretty peeved when she hears that this is happening and I’m not attached.

 Oh, and guess where I’ll be in October.

 UPDATE AS OF 1/3/19: 9 Years later and The Notebook is finally headed to Broadway.
 But with an entirely new team than the above.
 Click here to read an article about it.